deprecated-packages/symplify/packages/GitWrapper/README.md

 ## Event System

-GitWrapper uses event system based on Symfony\EventDispatcher.
+GitWrapper uses prepareEvent system based on Symfony\EventDispatcher.

 There are x events: